credebl/docs/src/content/docs/en/guides/nats.md

 title: NATS Messaging
 description: NATS Messaging
 ---
-CREDEBL Platform uses [NATS](https://nats.io) for message-driven data exchange between CREDEBL microservices.
+CREDEBL Platform uses <a href="https://nats.io" target="_blank">NATS</a> for message-driven data exchange between CREDEBL microservices.

 CREDEBL Platform services need to exchange data.
 NATS is an infrastructure that allows such data exchange, segmented in the form of messages.
 It is called as "message oriented middleware".
 With NATS, application developers can: